 The End of Livingstone’s Life

 Livingstone had a lot to be thankful for.
 Stanely brought the medical attention Livingstone needed for his health.
-He was also gifted letters from home, food, and supplies.
+He was also gifted with letters from home, food, and supplies.
 This gave him enough hope and courage to keep carrying on.
 Although Livingstone was aged and sickly, he was determined to carry on until the Lord would take him.

 Stanley stayed with Livingstone for a whole four months.
 He highly admired Livingstone, and he was very sad to say goodbye.
 The journalist pleaded with Livingstone to leave with him, but Livingstone passionately declined.
 Upon his departure, Stanley asked Livingstone what he planned to do next.
 Livingstone’s response is such a strikingly perfect representation of his character and determination for the Lord.
 Livingstone declared,